JeffOwOSun/gpu-bm3d/README.md

 We are going to use CUDA to parallelize OpenCV's implementation of bm3d algorithm, and analyze our implementation against an open source incarnation available on [GitHub](https://github.com/DawyD/bm3d-gpu).
 We may further extend our effort to video denoising and realtime application.

 # Background

-Dabov et.al [1] proposed in 2007 a novel method for image denoising based on collaborative filtering in transform domain.
-This algorithm is called block matching and 3D filtering (BM3D) and comprises three major steps.
-First, a set of similar 2D image fragments (i.e. blocks) is grouped into 3D data arrays that are referred to as groups.
-This step is referred to as block matching.
-Second, a 3D transform is applied to the groups, resulting in a sparse representation, that is filtered in the transform domain, and after inversion of the transform, produces the noise-free predicted blocks.
-This step is referred to as collaborative filtering.
-Finally, the predicted noise-free blocks are returned to their original positions to form the recovered image.
-BM3D relies on the effectiveness of the block matching and collaborative filtering to produce good denoising results.
+The block matching and 3D filtering (BM3D) algorithm is a novel method for image denoising based on collaborative filtering in transform domain.
+Since first proposed in 2007, BM3D has been the state-of-the-art until today.
+The algorithm consists of three stages:

+1. **Block Matching** A set of similar patches of the 2D image is grouped into a 3D data array which we call group.
+2. **Collaborative Filtering** A 3D transform is applied to the group to produce a sparse representation in transform domain, and filtered.
+After that, an inverse transformation is carried out to cast the filtered data back into image domain, which is a 3D array again, but noise-free
+3. **Reconstruct the Image** The groups are redistributed into their original positions.

-The BM3D algorithm is comprised of two "runs" of the aforementioned steps.
-First, the noisy image is processed using the block matching, collaborative filtering and aggregation, using hard thresholding in the shrinkage of the transform coefficients.
-This produces a basic estimate for the original noise free image.
-Then, using this basic estimate as input, block matching is applied, being more accurate because the noise is already significantly attenuated.
-The same groups formed in this basic estimate are formed in the original image.
-Then, the collaborative filtering and aggregation is applied, but wiener filtering is used instead of hard thresholding for the shrinkage.
-The wiener filter assumes that the basic estimate energy spectrum is the true energy spectrum of the image, and allows for a more efficient filtering than hard thresholding, improving the final image quality.
+The algorithm runs the aforementioned 3-step procedure twice.
+In the first run, the noisy image is processed with hard thresholding in the sparse transform to produce an original noise-free image.
+Then with this image as input, the same procedure is carried out with wiener filter instead of hard thresholding.
+The latter makes the assumption that energy spectrum of the first output is correct, and is more efficient than hard-thresholding.

 # The Challenge
 Since the BM3D algorithm is split into 3 steps.
 Each step depends on the result from the last step so identifying the parallel options can be difficult.
 To achieve good computation performance, we also may consider relax the algorithm a little bit to test the quality.
 There will be a quality and computation performance trade off by choosing different hyper parameters.
 Also copying image data back and forth between cpu and gpu is very expensive, so a clean and efficient implementation to hide memory latency is needed to achieve realtime performance.
 We hope to apply what we learnt from 15-618 to these state-of-art algorithms to improve our abilities to break down problems and parallel computations to achieve good performance.
 This will also horn our skills on writing efficient GPU code